 Attacks from adversaries are increasing in volume, velocity, and sophistication, and financial services firms are among the top targets.
 Security teams that still rely on manual response to incoming threats are overwhelmed with the number of alerts and cannot stop advanced threats that move at machine speed.
-At the same time, insider threats—malicious and accidental—pose increasing risk in the financial services sector as the value of financial services data increases for threat actors.
+At the same time, insider threats—malicious and accidental—pose increasing risk to financial sectors as the value of financial services data increases for threat actors.

-To combat these threats, it is best to take a two-pronged approach, targeting both malware and the attackers that create it.
+To combat these threats, IT for financial services must take a two-pronged approach, targeting both malware and the attackers that create it.
 The foundation of an attack-based defense is robust, real-time threat intelligence.
-All Fortinet Security Fabric tools leverage comprehensive, artificial intelligence (AI)-powered threat intelligence from FortiGuard Labs, based on one of the world’s largest intelligence networks.
+All Fortinet Security Fabric tools leverage comprehensive, artificial intelligence (AI)-powered threat intelligence technology from FortiGuard Labs, based on one of the world’s largest intelligence networks.
 AI and machine learning (ML) help identify unknown or zero-day threats, which are increasingly common due to adversaries’ use of advanced techniques like polymorphism.

 FortiSandbox provides another layer of defense against zero-day threats.
 It enables unknown files to be examined in a safe location before being allowed onto the network.
 And since 60% of malware is now encrypted, the secure sockets layer/transport layer security (SSL/TLS) inspection capabilities in FortiGate next-generation firewalls (NGFWs) allow for inspections to include encrypted traffic—without impacting performance.